Cleaning the decompression port on 2 stroke engines

 - drill bit of the correct size for your engine's DCP (These holes are different on each engine.
-Most manuals do not give the needed size.)
+Unfortunately most manuals do not specify the needed size.

 - pin vise (or drill chuck)

 - replacement cylinder head gasket (recommended)

 2. If the cylinder is still on the engine, move the piston to just beneath the DCP in the cylinder wall.
 Put copious amounts of oil around the outside of the piston.
 The oil will trap the deposits that resulted from cleaning the DCP (and the top of the piston, as needed).
 YOU DO NOT WANT THESE DEPOSITS GETTING INTO THE INTAKE PORTS ON THE CYLINDER!
 The deposits can migrate to the oil ports for the main bearings and CLOG them.
 After the DCP is cleaned, rotate the crankshaft so that the piston goes up to the top.

 4. With the correct sized bit in the pin vise, remove the deposits from the DCP holes.

 In the photo below of a Polini Thor engine, the red arrow points to the DCP in the cylinder wall.
 The black arrow points to the bore hole that connects the DCP in the cylinder wall to the hole in the exhaust port (not visible but just beyond the green arrow.
 Your motor may have only one hole from the cylinder wall to the exhaust port.

 A pin vise is used to first clean the hole to the exhaust port (if there is one) then use the same setup to clean the short hole from the cylinder wall to the first hole.

 The pin vise.
 They can be ordered for a few $$$'s from eBay.
 The vise comes with four collets (2 pieces that are reversible) that can hold almost any sized bit under 3mm.
 The extra double collet is inside the upper part of the vise.